Production of Tritium in a Commercial Light Water Reactor—Supplemental Environmental Impact Statement

-In early 2023, TVA intends to submit a license amendment request to the Nuclear Regulatory Commission to increase TBPAR irradiation at Watts Bar (up to 2,496 TPBARs at each Watts Bar unit, or 4,992 in total).
+In early 2023, TVA submitted a license amendment request to the Nuclear Regulatory Commission to increase TBPAR irradiation at Watts Bar (up to 2,496 TPBARs at each Watts Bar unit, or 4,992 in total).
 To support the request, TVA reviewed the 2016 SEIS to determine whether the analysis remains adequate for the proposal.
 After consultation with the NNSA, TVA issued a Determination of NEPA Adequacy memorandum in February 2023 to document its conclusion that the SEIS adequately addresses the potential impacts associated with increasing TBPAR irradiation at Watts Bar and that the 2016 SEIS does not require additional supplementation.

 For general information on the CLWR program and the SEIS, contact:

 P.O.
 Box 5400